 - This guide contains information required to install Oracle Database 11g Release 2 (11.2) on various platforms.
 Ensure that you review information related to the platform on which you intend to install Oracle Database 11g.

 - To use Oracle Automatic Storage Management (Oracle ASM) or Oracle Restart, you must first install Oracle Grid Infrastructure before you install and create the database.
 Otherwise, you must manually register the database with Oracle Restart.

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

 - Installation Fixup Scripts

 - Verifying UDP and TCP Kernel Parameters

 - Checking the Network Setup

 - Creating Required Operating System Groups and Users

-- Configure Shell Limits and System Configuration Parameters
+- Configuring Kernel Parameters on HP-UX Systems

 - Identifying Required Software Directories

 - Identifying or Creating an Oracle Base Directory

 - Choosing a Storage Option for Oracle Database and Recovery Files

 - Creating Directories for Oracle Database or Recovery Files

 - Stopping Existing Oracle Processes

 - Configuring the oracle User's Environment

-- Running the rootpre.sh Script